 Image Quality Enhancement

-- Improved upscaling from 1080p to 4K (sharper than native in some cases)
+- Improved upscaling from 1080p to 4K — sharper than native in many scenarios

 Frame Generation 2.0

-- Generates 3 frames instead of 1 (DLSS 3 generated 1 frame)
+- Generates 3 frames instead of 1 (original DLSS 3 generated a single frame)

 - Lower latency — 15ms vs 22ms in DLSS 3